BernardMUNYANDAMUTSA/car_rental_mgt_system/README.md

    - Providing a scalable and user-friendly interface for future enhancements

 6. Decoupled Services:

   - Design modular and independent services (e.g., booking, fleet management, notifications) that communicate through Kafka.

 6. Scalability:

    Use Kafka to handle increasing volumes of messages/events without performance degradation.

+7. Integrate cloud services like AWS MySQL, Hadoop, and Kafka for advanced functionality

 ## System Overview
 The Car Rental Management System is structured around three main entities: